Chemicals in Mattresses

 • eco-INSTITUT in Germany is one such example.
 They are a polymer specialist who offers a test for natural rubber latex foams.
 They are positioned to check the validity of 100% natural claims, and they are also able to test for literally hundreds of different VOC’s and VVOC’s to measure the levels of these chemicals.

-• Oeko-Tex in Switzerland is another reputable organization in this arena.
-Oeko-Tex looks at a variety of factors for any material and then uses a class-based system to provide a general understanding of the safety of a specific material.
+• OEKO-TEX® in Switzerland is another reputable organization in this arena.
+OEKO-TEX® STANDARD 100 looks at a variety of factors for any material and then uses a class-based system to provide a general understanding of the safety of a specific material.
 The four classes are as follows:

 • Product class I: